 - New Year’s Eve and Day

 Despite not having real seasons as most people know it, people still like to understand what the weather will be like when you leave your home Season, be warned things could be very different in Miami from where ever it is you are leaving!

 Winter Weather in Miami

 Winter in Miami provides the perfect climate for tourists.
 While there is an occasional cold snap, it doesn’t last long, with temperatures ranging between 75-80 degF 24-27 DegC, even in the deepest winter months.
-While most of the East Coast and Midwest is locked down in heavy winter weather from December to February, Florida goes untouched.
+While most of the East Coast and Midwest are locked down in heavy winter weather from December to February, Florida goes untouched.
 In fact, snow has not fallen in Miami since January 19, 1977, when a few flakes landed on the shores of Miami Beach.
 If you’re doing the math, that is more than 40 years ago.
 There is no other day in recorded history in which it snowed in Miami, though there are stories of a heavy snowstorm that lasted two hours in February “1899”.